kraken24/terraform-aws-website-deployer/README.md

 1. Create a branch from `main` and name it `feature/terraform_deployment`.
 2. Create a dummy text file in `terraform` folder called `terraform_deployment.txt`
 3. Commit the file and merge to main.
 This will trigger the pipeline to setup the AWS infrastructure.
 4. ⚠️ **This step is necessary as the automation pipeline and terraform requires a few minutes to deploy everything on AWS.
-If this step is combined with next step or ignored then sometimes, all the infrstructure elements are not deployed in time and the website might not be published properly.**
+If this step is combined with next step or ignored then sometimes, all the infrastructure elements are not deployed in time and the website might not be published properly.**

 #### Website Files

+1. Create a branch from `main` and name it `feature/website_updation`.
-1. Download the website template files of your choices from a wide range of online websites.
+2. Download the website template files of your choices from a wide range of online websites.
 My recommendations are:
     * [Paid Interactive Websites](https://themeforest.net/)
     * [Free HTML5 Websites](https://html5up.net/)
-2. Update the downloaded website files with your personal information.
+3. Update the downloaded website files with your personal information.
-3. Create a branch from `main` and name it `feature/website_deployment`.
 4. Commit / Upload all files into `my_website` folder and merge to main.
 This will trigger the pipeline to deploy your website.

+---

+## Conclusion

+The above steps should deploy your personalised website on AWS.

+---

 **Contributing**